ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 # Future Work

+The dynamic public transit vehicle matching of PTVMatcher can be potentially improved in multiple ways.

+In order to upgrade query speed, one could replace the GCI grid with an R-Tree structure.

+Furthermore, one could store \\((\texttt{TripId}, \texttt{TripSegmentId})\\)-tuples in the GCI spatial component (Grid or R-Tree), which would raise RAM usage, but drastically reduce the amount of trip segments that need to be looped over for each query.

+Another possible query speed gain is to cache HMM layers for each user, as emissions do not need to be recalculated for each request.

 Speedup: Replace grid with R-Tree, store (TripId, TS)-tuples in Grid/R-Tree, cache HMM layers for one event.
 Not needed because fast enough for our purposes.

-Replace Zipper by one datastructure in GCI.
-Pre-compute datastructures from GTFS to hard drive.
+TODO Replace Zipper by one datastructure in GCI.

+In order to reduce boot times when multiple boot times are needed for the same dataset, one could pre-compute the needed datastructures (e.g. TripSegments, GCI, ...) in a similar manner to PTS.
+One could save the pre-computed datastructures to hard drive and then load them on boot request.

-Both approaches have the downside that they rely on linear interpolation for estimating where the PTV is between two stops.
+TODO Both approaches have the downside that they rely on linear interpolation for estimating where the PTV is between two stops.
 This is not accurate for trip segments with varying speeds.
-Could be learnt for each trip
+Could be learnt for each trip.

 # Conclusion